vivekruhela/miRSim/README.md

 threading                     pip install threaded
 -----------------------------------------------------
 ```
 Rest of the requires packages such as `random,os,sys,gzip,time` are already included into python standard library.
+This tool has been tested on Linux (Ubuntu) 16.04 and 18.04 version.

 ### Installing